DominikKaminskiFrontend/Currency_calculator/README.md

   https://dominikkaminskifrontend.github.io/Currency_calculator/index.html

 ## Version 1:
-  Page contains:
-  Simple visual.
   Its requaried to write amount of Polish Currency PLN
   then select target currency and hit "Przelicz!"
 Button.

   In JS there is simple dividing thats looks like:
   _**'Result= Wroten Amonut/Choosen Currency Rate*'**_
-  _*For now Rate is cont, there is informationo about rates info and date of its reading_
+  _*For now Rate is const, there is information about rates info and date of its reading_